Bonita Mabo: Early life

-Bonita Mabo was born in Halifax, Queensland, one of 10 children.
+Ernestine Bonita Nehow was born in Halifax, Queensland, one of 10 children.
 She was an Australian South Sea Islander of Ni-Vanuatu descent whose ancestors were "blackbirded" to work in the sugar cane industry in Queensland.
 Her grandfather was blackbirded from Tanna Island in what is now Vanuatu.

+Career

 In 1973, Eddie and Bonita Mabo established the Black Community School in Townsville, where children could learn their own culture rather than white culture.
 Bonita worked in the school as a teacher's aide and oversaw day-to-day operations.